nyu-mll/jiant/README.md

 ### FastText

+To use fastText, we can either use the pretrained vectors or pretrained model.
+The former will have OOV terms while the latter will not, so using the latter is preferred.
-To set up fastText, follow the instructions [here](https://github.com/facebookresearch/fastText) (specifically "Building fastText for Python").
+To use the pretrained model, follow the instructions [here](https://github.com/facebookresearch/fastText) (specifically "Building fastText for Python") to setup the fastText package, then download the trained English [model](https://fasttext.cc/docs/en/pretrained-vectors.html) (note: 9.6G). fastText will also need to be built in the jiant environment following [these instructions](https://github.com/facebookresearch/fastText#building-fasttext-for-python).
-To use fastText, set the flag ``--word_embs fastText`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic.
-You can also use pretrained vectors located [here](https://fasttext.cc/docs/en/english-vectors.html), preferrably the 300-dimensional Common Crawl vectors.
+To activate fastText model within our framework, set the flag ``--fastText 1`` If you get a segmentation fault running PyTorch and fastText (Sam, Alex), don't panic; use the pretrained vectors.

+Download the pretrained vectors located [here](https://fasttext.cc/docs/en/english-vectors.html), preferrably the 300-dimensional Common Crawl vectors.
 Set the ``word_emb_file`` to point to the .vec file.

 ### ELMo